9999years/new.becca.ooo/content/brandeis/catalog-stats.md

 Courses offered has increased by about 13% between Spring 2005 and Fall 2018.

 <div id="stacked_subject_courses_per_semester"></div>

+HS (history) and THA (theater arts) lead with MUS (musical studies) overtaking theater in about 2011 — perhaps due in part to [the 2010 closing of Brandeis’ graduate theater school][tha-closing].

 For readability, only subjects with >1,000 courses offered (cumulative total) are shown.
 (BUS, with 999 courses listed, was a close contender, but not a very